paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 - [ ] Upload all materials to hackathon platform
 - [ ] Ensure all links work
 - [ ] Test demo video playback
-- [ ] Verify GitHub repository is public
+- [ ] Verify GitHub repository is accessible
 - [ ] Submit before deadline (August 4th)

 ---

-## 📝 **Project Description (500 words)**
+## 📝 **Project Description (500 words - Following Masterclass)**

 **Crisis Companion** is a voice-activated emergency response application designed for Solana Mobile devices that addresses the critical problem of emergency response delays.
-The idea was born from a personal experience last summer when my 4-year-old son forgot he didn't have his lifejacket on and almost drowned at the lake.
+The idea was born from a personal experience last summer when my 4-year-old son forgot his lifejacket and almost drowned.
 I found him underwater and performed CPR without knowing what I was doing.
-That moment made me realize we need a tool that guides people through emergencies when they're in shock or not thinking clearly.
-Every year, 236,000 people die from drowning alone, with average emergency response times of 8-12 minutes.
-In life-threatening situations, every second counts.
+That moment made me realize we need a tool that guides people through emergencies when they're in shock.

-**The Problem**: When emergencies occur, people often panic and forget basic emergency procedures.
-I experienced this firsthand when my son was drowning - I was in shock and didn't know what to do.
+**The Problem**: Every year, 236,000 people die from drowning alone, with average emergency response times of 8-12 minutes.
+When emergencies occur, people panic and forget basic emergency procedures.
 Traditional emergency apps require manual activation and internet connectivity, which may not be available in remote locations like beaches, hiking trails, or during natural disasters.
-In remote areas where emergency response times are longest, reliable internet connectivity is often unavailable.

 **Our Solution**: Crisis Companion uses offline voice recognition to detect emergency phrases like "Drowning help!" and immediately initiates a comprehensive emergency response.
-The app automatically sets the phone volume to 100%, plays step-by-step emergency instructions, coordinates with nearby devices via Bluetooth Low Energy, and stores audio hashes on Solana blockchain for security and audit purposes. **Built specifically for remote areas**, the app works completely offline - no internet connectivity required.
-All emergency instructions are stored locally, voice recognition works without cloud services, and Bluetooth coordination functions without cellular networks.
+The app automatically sets the phone volume to 100%, plays step-by-step emergency instructions, coordinates with nearby devices via Bluetooth Low Energy, and stores audio hashes on Solana blockchain for security and audit purposes.
+Built specifically for remote areas, the app works completely offline - no internet connectivity required.

 **Technical Innovation**: Built in Rust for high performance and memory safety, Crisis Companion integrates Vosk for offline speech recognition, SQLite for local emergency instruction storage, Bluetooth Low Energy for multi-device coordination, and Solana blockchain for tamper-proof emergency data storage.
 The app works entirely offline, ensuring functionality in remote locations.